 Membership in International Organizations

-Vanuatu is a member of the United Nations and its specialized and related agencies, including the World Bank and the International Monetary Fund; Secretariat of the Pacific Community (SPC); Pacific Islands Forum (PIF); Non-Aligned Movement; Commonwealth; Group of 77; and Asian Development Bank (ADB).
+Vanuatu is a member of the United Nations and its specialized and related agencies, including the World Bank and the International Monetary Fund; South Pacific Commission; South Pacific Forum; Non-Aligned Movement; Commonwealth, Group of 77; and Asian Development Bank (ADB).

 In 1989, the United States concluded a Peace Corps agreement with Vanuatu.
-The Peace Corps has met with a warm welcome there and currently has over 60 volunteers in-country.
-The United States also provides security training assistance.
+The Peace Corps has met with a warm welcome there and currently has about 82 volunteers in-country.
+The United States also provides military training assistance to the police force.